hgedia/knowledge-base/docs/Concepts/basics.md

 They are computer programs stored on the blockchain that follow "if this then that" logic, and are guaranteed to execute according to the rules defined by its code, which cannot be changed once created.

-A smart contract will :
+A smart contract is :
-- I will never modify or change your code.
+- Immutable.
+Never modify or change your code.
-- I will always run the code you tell me too (assuming the code itself allows me!).
+- Authenticated calls.
+Always run the function you tell it too (assuming the code allows!).
-- I will never let code execution “stop half way” it is ALL or NOTHING with me.
+- Atomic.
+Never let code execution “stop half way” it is ALL or NOTHING.
-- I like to gossip and I can’t keep secrets - Everything you tell me will be public knowledge.
+- No privacy.
+Gossip and can’t keep secrets - Everything  will be public knowledge.

 ### Accounts
 - Externally owned accounts: controlled by people/keys